 FormFactor, Inc. was incorporated in Delaware on April 15, 1993 and is headquartered in Livermore, California.
-We are a leading provider of test and measurement solutions.
+We are a leading provider of electrical test and measurement technologies.
 We provide a broad range of high-performance probe cards, analytical probes, probe stations and thermal sub-systems to both semiconductor companies and scientific institutions.
-Our products provide electrical information from a variety of semiconductor and electro-optical devices and integrated circuits (devices) from development to production.
-Customers use our products and services to lower production costs, improve yields, and enable development of complex next generation devices.
+Our products provide electrical information from a variety of semiconductor and electro-optical devices and integrated circuits from research, to development through production.
+Customers use our products and services to lower production costs, improve yields, and enable development of complex next generation products.
 We believe our technology leadership enables critical roadmap advances for our customers.